meg-s23/hotelreservation/README.md

 This package contains all necessary code and supporting documents for the UMGC CMSC 495 Capstone in Computer Science Group project.

 # About this Program
 The Hotel Reservation program is a software application written in Java designed to facilitate the process of booking and managing hotel accommodations.
-Such a program helps hotels and their guests streamline the reservation process, manage room availability, and improve overall customer service.
-Developed over a period of seven weeks, the project was implemented by a group of three developers.
+The program helps hotels and their guests streamline the reservation process, manage room availability, and improve overall customer service.
+Developed over a period of eight weeks, the project was implemented by a group of three developers.

 The finished product provides hotel reservation services to customers with a dynamic set of tools to manage reservations and search for available hotel rooms with ease.
 By creating and logging into a unique user account, customers may input their search information for a hotel room containing the location of the hotel and dates.